 For spouses and partners of transgender individuals, the process of transition can mean a transition in the relationship too.
 This can lead to stress, anxiety, and confusion for the spouse or partner as much as for the trans individual.
 Sometimes relationships can falter or even fail.
 Sometimes they can grow stronger.
 And sometimes they remain relatively the same.
 Every relationship is different.
 We offer couples counseling for those relationships involving a trans individual, and we also offer individual counseling for the spouses and partners of trans individuals.
 In these sessions, the goal is never to prevent someone from being who themselves.
 All goals, instead, focus on helping the couple determine what is best for their relationship and their personal being.

 Likewise, for families of transgender individuals, the process can be challenging.
-Family sessions are offered, as well as individual sessions, to help families facing transgender-related issues.
+Family sessions are offered, as well as individual sessions, to help spouses and families.
 For example, parents of transgender children might seek information and help in understanding.
 As before, the goal of these sessions will never be to “change someone’s identity.”
 Each family unit will have its own unique set of difficulties to face, and counseling can help better arm them.
 A benefit of family sessions could be to facility and nurture family understanding.

 Sources for more information: